ethz-asl/time_stamper/README.md

  - TOGGLE_ENABLE: by specifying this define, the TRIGGER_GPIO function will be enabled; disable it when only the time stamping should be used without pin toggling when the event happened

 ## compile
+first, you need the correct packages to build the kernel module.
+Install them by `sudo apt install make gcc`

+Additionally, the kernel headers are required.
+For Ubuntu, install them by `apt-get install build-essential linux-headers-\`uname -r\``

+## usage
+Start the kernel module with
+`sudo insmod time_stamper.ko`

+To check if it is correctly loaded, check the kernel log:
+`sudo dmesg`

+And if the module is still loaded
+`lsmod | grep "time_stamper"`

+To remove it, use the following line:
+`sudo rmmod time_stamper`

 ## verification